Art and Design at Primrose Hill

 Local artist Nicolas Dixon visited school and talked to the children in Year 5 about his work.
 He showed pictures of his pieces and the children asked questions about the inspiration for his artwork.
 He then walked into Pudsey with a small group to show them his artwork in our local area.
 As part of the assembly, every child was given a raffle ticket and at the end, three children won a piece of his art work.
 Thank you very much to Nicolas for his time and expertise, this was a really fabulous opportunity for our children.

 Sunny Bank Mills - Gallery Visit and Printmaking Workshop

-Some children in year 3 and year 4 attended a gallery visit and mono printing workshop at Sunny Bank Mills on Wednesday afternoon.
+Some children in year 3 and year 4 attended a gallery visit and mono printing workshop at Sunny Bank Mills.
 They thoroughly enjoyed looking at the Northern Soul Exhibition on display and then recreating their own screen prints inspired by artist Ian Scott Massie.
-Children practiced their mono printing techniques and learnt how to add layers to their prints using different coloured ink.
-They drew from direct observation the rural landscape around them and their final prints look fantastic.
-We cannot wait to display these in school!
+Children practiced their mono printing techniques and learnt how to add a layer to their prints using different coloured ink.
+They drew from direct observation the rural landscape around them.
+Well done to everybody who participated!

 Member of Owlcotes Multi-Academy TrustOwlcoates MAT